Intenders’ Cravings for Aftersales Information Open Doors for Automotive Manufacturer Websites

 Mercedes-Benz Ranks Highest in Brand Website Satisfaction in China

-Shanghai: 12 September 2014 — Nearly one-half of consumers in China who expect to be in the market for a new vehicle within the next 12 months—known as intenders—are willing to use automaker websites to shop online for a vehicle, according to the J.D.
-Power Asia Pacific 2014 China Brand Website Evaluation StudySM (BWES) released today.
+Shanghai: 11 September 2015 — Automotive manufacturer websites are evolving to meet the increasing demands of new-vehicle intenders—consumers in China who expect to be in the market for a new vehicle within the next 12 months—according to the J.D.
+Power 2015 China Brand Website Evaluation StudySM (BWES) released today.

-The study, now in its second year, measures the usefulness of automotive manufacturer websites at the brand level during the new-vehicle shopping process by examining four key factors (in order of importance): navigation; speed; information and content; and appearance.
+The study, now in its third year, measures the usefulness of automotive manufacturer websites at the brand level during the new-vehicle shopping process by examining four key factors: navigation; speed; information and content; and appearance.

 About J.D.
 Power Asia Pacific: www.jdpower.com